lalmada1/Coding-in-R/index.md

 ### Incremental Progression

 Mastering advanced analytical techniques and data programming is like learning a language.
 You start by mastering basic vocabulary that is specific to statistics and data science.
-Through your coursework you will become conversant in the domains of regression analysis, research design, and data science.
+Through your coursework, you will become conversant in the domains of regression analysis, research design, and data science.
 Progress might be slow at first as you work to master core concepts, integrate the building blocks into a coherent mental model of real-world problems, learn to translate technical results into clear narratives for non-technical audiences, and become comfortable with data programming skills.

 Over time you will find that your thought processes change as you approach problem-solving in a more structured and evidence-based manner, you apply counter-factual reasoning to performance problems, and you start reading the news and viewing scientific evidence differently.
 You begin to think and speak like a program evaluator.